 - Changing requirements

-With management of the tech team not falling under the umbrella of the outstaffing team’s responsibilities, the deadlines, abidance by them, and results for the tech specialists’ work are also the direct responsibility of the client businesses.
+With the management of tech teams not falling under the umbrella of the outstaffing team’s responsibilities, the deadlines, abidance by them, and the team's results are also the direct responsibility of a client business.
+IT staffing services providers do not manage your tech team's deadlines, but can do anything you need for your team to complete their tasks on time.

 Working on the outstaffing partner’s premises, the wellbeing of the tech professionals is controlled and monitored by the outstaffing company: